 Since Hunter and I camped a few weeks ago¹ she has been eager to do the same.
-With Jessica visiting family back east, I promised a trip to the mountains.
+With their mom visiting family back east, I promised a trip to the mountains.
 By the time I told her we’d need to leave the next day, close to midnight, she had three bags of clothes and a pile of blankets and games ready by the front door.

 Have you noticed the dust caked to the back of your car after a drive down a dirt or gravel road?
 It turns out Wranglers have no magic to prevent that dust from settling on everything inside when the top is off.
 The best time to go topless, ironically, is during rain, snow or city driving.

 Brenna managed to survive until Saturday.
 With word that the Trinity Recreation Area was opening for the first time after last fall’s big fire,¹ it seemed a nice high altitude choice for getting out of the recent heat wave.

 “This is a really good spot, isn’t it dad?”
 Brenna remarked more than once.
 Since she planned to swim we looked for easy water access.
 She was very pleased with the result.